jsdaniell/contact_list_app/README.md

 # Contact List App

-Personal project using SQFlite plugin to storage a list of contacts in a database, with some functionality of add, edit and exlude contacts of the database.
+Personal project using SQFlite plugin to storage a list of contacts in a database, with some functionality of add, edit and exclude contacts of the database.

 ## Some observations